TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 As we can see, the user `A.Briggs` has `GenericWrite` permissions over a user called `N.Thompson`.

-This user is member of the `Remote Management Users` group, this means that if we compromised him, we'll be able to authenticate via `WinRM` to the target machine.
+This user is a member of the `Remote Management Users` group.
+If we compromise this account, we will be able to authenticate via `WinRM` to the target machine.

 <br />